Code-Institute-Submissions/baileyl91-Lukes-Gym/README.md

 - Google Font
     * The font Roboto was imported from Google Font.
 - Font Awesome
-    * Used Font Awesome to get some social media icons to use in the footer.
+    * Used Font Awesome to get some social media icons to use in footer and icons to display information.
 - Gitpod
     * Gitpod is the development environment used to develop the project.
 - GitHub